fabianegli/singlecell_proteomics/README.md

 For this to work Podman needs to be installed on the system.

 The `Dockerfile` in this repository can be used as follows to run the notebook:

 - Build the Podman image with `podman build .`
+- Unpack the bundled data with `podman run -it -v "${PWD}":"/tscp/" tscp bash -c "cd tscp/; python prepare_data.py"`
 - Run the Podman image with `podman run -it -p 8888:8888 -v "${PWD}":"/tscp/" tscp`
 - Point the browser to link in shown in the terminal starting with `http://127.0.0.1:8888/`
 - Open the tscp folder in the Jupyter lab navigation, it contians the notebook.